History of Manon in Timeline

 Manon

-September 1924: San Francisco Opera Stagings
+September 1924: San Francisco Opera stagings

 2009: Performance at the Massenet Festival

-April 2012: New production starring Anna Netrebko
+April 2012: New production simulcast in HD

 In April 2012, Anna Netrebko starred in a new production of Manon directed by Laurent Pelly, a co-production with the Royal Opera House, which was simulcast in HD.